MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     ![xcode objectice-c header enabled option](walkthrough-images/xcode-objcheaderenabled-option.png)

 1. Expose desired methods and mark them with `@objc` attribute and apply additional rules defined below.
 If you build the framework without this step, the generated Objective-C header will be empty and Xamarin.iOS won't be able to access the Swift framework members.
-In our tutorial, we want to expose the initialization logic for the underlying Gigya Swift SDK.
-Let's create a new Swift file **SwiftFrameworkProxy.swift** and define the following code:
+Expose the initialization logic for the underlying Gigya Swift SDK by creating a new Swift file **SwiftFrameworkProxy.swift** and defining the following code:

     ```swift
     import Foundation